AVUELO

 • Canopy leaf traits: Leaf water content and leaf mass per area (LMA) measured on fresh leaves of all samples.
 Measurements of leaf shape and venation and stomatal characteristics are in progress on the collected material or scans.
 Planned leaf chemical analyses include elemental composition, pigments, and carbohydrates.

-Stats – Marine campaign in Panama and Costa Rica
+Stats – 2025 marine campaign in Panama and Costa Rica

 • Acquired data over coastal areas in support of PACE cal/val.